Skip to content

 Athens

-All theater fans must pay a visit to the glorious Dionysus in Athens.
+All theatre fans must visit the glorious Dionysus in Athens.
 Resting on the southern slope of the Acropolis, Dionysos Theater is considered the birthplace of Greek tragedy.

-Regarded by many as the most important theater in Greece, Dionysos Theater is the perfect place to immerse yourself in the beginnings and history of drama.
+Many regard Dionysos Theater as the most critical theatre in Greece.
+It is the perfect place to immerse yourself in the beginnings and history of drama.

-The theater was named after Dionysus, God of wine, ecstasy, joy, and madness.
-In his honor, a great theatrical festival was held every year.
+The theatre was named after Dionysus, the God of wine, ecstasy, joy, and madness.
+In his honour, a tremendous theatrical festival was held every year.
 The festival featured performances of plays, song and dance performances, and plenty of other forms of entertainment.

-The Dionysus Theater dates back to the 5th century B.C. and initially served as a sacred building.
-Today you can only see the ruins of the theater, which in earlier times was also the scene of bloody gladiator fights.
+The Dionysus Theater dates back to the 5th century B.C. and was initially a sacred building.
+Today, you can only see the ruins of the theatre, which include scenes of bloody gladiator fights from earlier times.

-Make sure to visit the Dionysus Theater and see the place where dramas of the ancient authors Aeschylus, Euripides, and Sophocles were first performed……How amazing is that!
+Make sure to visit the Dionysus Theater and see where the dramas of the ancient authors Aeschylus, Euripides, and Sophocles were first performed……How amazing is that!

 3-Odeon of Herodes Atticus